MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-4.md

 What can we see here?
 As part of the `C1DLL` activity we see that this `.cpp` file includes three other files.
 We also see that the `CodeGeneration` activity has all of the functions that get generated (they get generated in parallel, up to 4 because my computer has 4 logical cores).

 But we can see something else: the `Compiler` activity _only_ spans the `FrontEndPass` and `BackEndPass` of this file.
 And, if we go back to the full trace, all `Compiler` activities only deal with one file.
+This maps to having a lot of `CL` MSBuild tasks!
 Does this mean we aren't compiling in parallel?

-Well, apparently we are if we check the full trace.
-It looks UnrealHeaderTool is surely spawning as many `cl.exe` in parallel as files we want to compile, instead of letting `cl.exe` do the parallelization itself?
+Well, apparently we are compiling in parallel we check the full trace.
+It looks UnrealHeaderTool is spawning as many `cl.exe` in parallel as files we want to compile, instead of letting `cl.exe` do the parallelization itself?

 ### Getting template instantiation data

-The last cool thing we'll see requires using the [open source version of vcperf](https://github.com/microsoft/vcperf){:target="_blank"} as well as compiling with Visual Studio 16.4 (VS2019).
+The last cool thing we'll see requires using the [open source version of vcperf](https://github.com/microsoft/vcperf){:target="_blank"} as well as compiling with Visual Studio 16.4 (Visual Studio 2019).
 This version of vcperf reports some extra events than the one shipping with Visual Studio 2019.

 This time, we'll use [@BruceDawson0xB](https://twitter.com/BruceDawson0xB){:target="_blank"}'s project from [this blog post](https://randomascii.wordpress.com/2014/03/22/make-vc-compiles-fast-through-parallel-compilation/){:target="_blank"}, but updated to Visual Studio 2019.
 Let's take a look:

 ![Template instantiations]({{ '/' | absolute_url }}/assets/images/per-post/investigating-cpp-compile-times-4/template-instantiations.png "Template instantiations"){: .align-center}

-Bruce wanted to make compilations slow and calculated Fibonacci in templates (with some tricks to prevent the compiler from reusing template instantiation).
+Bruce wanted to make compilations slow and calculated Fibonacci in templates (with some tricks to prevent the compiler from reusing template instantiations).
 And this is the result!

 Of course, these template instantiations can be seen in other projects!
 This time we'll build the tool I've used for this post in `Release|x64` and zoom into `Main.cpp`: